Mohamed-Aziz-Ennabli/Small-Projects/README.md

    - A simple simulation of a digital marketplace where users can browse, add items to a cart, and simulate a purchase transaction.
 This project is designed to demonstrate basic object-oriented programming concepts.

 3. **Encrypt and Decrypt Messages**
-   - A program that allows users to input messages and either encrypt or decrypt them using a simple encryption algorithm (such as Caesar cipher).
+   - A program that allows users to input messages and either encrypt or decrypt them using a simple encryption algorithm .
 This project shows how to handle string manipulation and basic cryptography in Java.

 4. **HalfAdder in Java**
    - This project implements a Half Adder, a basic building block of digital circuits, using Java.
 It demonstrates how to handle binary operations and the concept of logic gates in programming.